Marcel Desailly: Club career

-Marcel Desailly was born as Odenke Abbey on 7 September 1968 in Accra, Ghana, the son of Ghanaian parents.
-He had his name changed when his mother married the head of the French Consulate in Accra, who adopted all of her children (the former professional footballer Seth Adonkor, seven years his elder, was a half-brother of his).
-The family relocated to France when Desailly was four years old.
-Following Adonkor's lead, he began his career at FC Nantes.
-There, as part of the famed FC Nantes youth programme, he played alongside a young Didier Deschamps, who became his closest friend.
+Following Adonkor's lead, Desailly began his career at Nantes.
+There, as part of the famed Nantes youth programme, he played alongside a young Didier Deschamps, who became his closest friend.
 Desailly turned professional in 1986, two years after his half-brother had died in a car accident.
-In 1992, he moved to Olympique de Marseille, where he reunited with Deschamps, and won the UEFA Champions League the following year.
+In 1992, he moved to Marseille, where he reunited with Deschamps, and won the UEFA Champions League the following year.
 In 1994, while playing for AC Milan, he again won the Cup (scoring in the final himself), being the first player to win the Cup in consecutive seasons with different clubs.
-During his time in Milan he won two Italian league titles, in 1994 and 1996.
+During his time in Milan, he won two Italian league titles, in 1994 and 1996.
 Although he preferred to be deployed as a sweeper or centre-back, roles which he played during his time in France, he found much success playing as a defensive midfielder for Milan, alongside Demetrio Albertini, due to the presence of several other established centre-backs at the club, such as Franco Baresi, Alessandro Costacurta and Filippo Galli.

 Desailly then moved to the English club Chelsea in 1998 for £4.6 million, where he captained the side and played sweeper and centre-back until the end of the 2003–04 season.
 It was at Chelsea that Desailly formed a formidable partnership with Frank Leboeuf.

 He picked up one major trophy in his six seasons with Chelsea, being on the winning side in their FA Cup triumph over Aston Villa in 2000.

 Desailly was snapped up by Qatari outfit Al-Gharafa in 2004.
 He was appointed as the club captain and under the French coach Bruno Metsu they won the Qatar League in 2005.
 He then joined Qatar S.C., leading them to second place in the league before retiring from professional football.

 In 2014, Desailly had met the Football Association of Malaysia and said he was ready and willing to coach the Malaysia national team.
 He also pointed that it was up to the football association whether to hire him or not.